clipboard copy.png

 Why don’t you just charge flat rates?

-But with my licensing-only model, I just waive the Creative Fee.
+I just waive the Creative Fee

 It's better for you because you're not fully out of pocket up-front; and good for me if I produce content you decide to keep using indefinitely.